FlavScents AInsights Entry for Barosma Betulina Leaf Oil (CAS: 68650-46-4)

 1. Identity & Chemical Information

 Barosma betulina leaf oil, commonly known as Buchu oil, is a natural complex material derived from the leaves of the Barosma betulina plant.
 It is not a single chemical compound but a mixture of various constituents.
 The CAS number for this essential oil is 68650-46-4.
-While it does not have a specific FEMA number, it is recognized in the flavor and fragrance industry for its unique profile.
-Other identifiers include its listing in various natural product databases and regulatory documents.
-The composition of Buchu oil can vary significantly depending on the geographical origin, harvest time, and processing methods.
+While it does not have a specific FEMA number, it is recognized in the flavor and fragrance industry for its unique properties.
+The oil is characterized by its complex mixture of terpenes and other aromatic compounds, which contribute to its distinctive sensory profile.

 Citation hooks: FlavScents; PubChem; FEMA